anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-classes.md

 ## Exercise 2: `MyMap`

-If you finished Exercise 1 early, you can start Exercise 2 for fun.
-We won't go over it in class.
+If you finished Exercise 1 early, you can start Exercise 2 for additional practice.

 Your goal is to write a class named `MyMap`, which allows us to associate _keys_ with _values_.
-For example, we may want to map the string `"blue"` to the number `3` and the string `"yellow"` to the number `4`.
-Note that you should not use any built-in Kotlin map, you are implementing your own instead!
+For example, we may want to map the string `"blue"` to the number `3` and the string `"yellow"` to the number `4`. **Note that you should not use any built-in Kotlin map**, you are implementing your own instead!

 The `MyMap` class should have the following methods:
-* `MyMap()` constructor: takes no actual parameters, but initializes necessary data structures; returns `None`
+* `MyMap()` constructor: takes no actual parameters, but initializes necessary data structures; returns `None` (Hint: necessary data structures should probably be a `MutableSet` of `MutableList`s)
 * `add(key, value)`: adds a new mapping from `key` (assume it's a `String`) to `value` (assume it's an `Int`), or updates the mapping if `key` is already present; returns `None`
 * `get(key)`: looks up the value mapped to by `key`; returns the value for `key` or `None` if no mapping exists for `key`
 * `getSize()`: calculates the number of key-value pairs; returns that number (an `int`)